rwoll/CS051Proposal/README.md

-While in its simplest form, GitHub could act as little more than a glorified online dropbox that allows for more efficient distribution and collection of assignments, there are many other features of Git and GitHub that could add greatly to the CS051 experience.
+While in its simplest form, GitHub could act as little more than a glorified online dropbox that allows for more efficient distribution and collection of assignments, there are many other features of Git and GitHub that could add greatly to the CS051 workflow.

 ## *Git*-ing Into It